orbithaloguy/tkinter-python-projects/README.md

 ## Completed Projects

-- **GUITextEditor**: A sleek and user-friendly text editor built with Tkinter.
+- **Text Editor**: A sleek and user-friendly text editor built with Tkinter.
 Supports creating, opening, and saving files, with additional features like zoom in/out and customizable light/dark mode.
-- **GUItodolist**: A minimalist to-do list application made with Tkinter, allowing users to efficiently add and remove tasks in a simple interface.
+- **GUI Todo List**: A minimalist to-do list application made with Tkinter, allowing users to efficiently add and remove tasks in a simple interface.
-- **GUICalculator**: A clean and responsive graphical calculator that performs basic arithmetic operations.
+- **GUI Calculator**: A clean and responsive graphical calculator that performs basic arithmetic operations.
 Ideal for quick calculations within a simple GUI.
-- **PasswordManager**: A secure application to save, encrypt, and manage your passwords.
+- **Password Manager**: A secure application to save, encrypt, and manage your passwords.
 Designed with privacy and simplicity in mind.
-- **BinarytoDecimal**: A lightweight converter that transforms binary digits into readable decimal numbers.
+- **Binary to Decimal**: A lightweight converter that transforms binary digits into readable decimal numbers.
 Perfect for learners and quick number conversions.

 ---